jstolarek/jstolarek.github.io/drafts/websites.md

 export all posts to an XML file, it seems to be only able to export text, with all images being lost in the export process.

-Lessons leared:
+Lessons learned:

-  * Do not use a service that doesn't allow to export all created content.
+  * Do not use a service that doesn't allow you to export all created content.
     Always make sure to own everything that you created.
 Ideally, don't depend on an external service at all.
   * Online WYSIWYG editors are somewhat inconvenient.